Buğra Ünal: 2023

 He and his teammate İlke Özyüksel placed fourth in the Mixed team relay event at the 2023 European Games in Kraków, Poland.
 In the Individual event, he failed to advance to the final after his 14th place in the semi-finals category A.

 At the 2023 n World Cup 's second stage in Ankara, Turkey, he and his teammate İlke Özyüksel won the goldr medal in the Mixed team relay event.

 Ünal captured the gold medal at the 2023 UIPM Pentathlon Challenger Kyrgyzstan in Bishkek.

 During the preparations for the 2024 Olympics, he fell off the horse once again in December 2023.
 He broke this time his other collarbone, and underwent a surgery.
 He returned to the field one month later.
 Soon, he had another surgery due to a hernia in his spine caused by falling off a horse.
 He could resume training end February 2024.

 2024

 He received a quota to represent his country at the 2024 Summer Olympics in Paris, France.
 He is the first Turkish male pentathlete to participate at the Olympics.
 At the 2024 Olympic Games, he completed the épée fencing event with 225 points, the show jumping with 283 points, the 200m freestyle swimming with 296 points, the 3.2km cross-country run and pistol shooting events with 677 points.
 He scored 1,481 points in total, and ranked 13th.

-Personal life

-Buğra Ünal was born on 8 May 1997.
-He studied Sport coaching in the Faculty of Sport Science at Gazi University in Ankara, and graduated in 2019.

-He is married to Büşra Karabulut Ünal from Milas, Muğla Province..
+Kişisel yaşam

+Buğra Ünal 8 Mayıs 1997'de doğdu.
+Ankara'da Gazi Üniversitesi Spor Bilimleri Fakültesi'nde Spor koçluğu okudu ve 2019'da mezun oldu.
+Türkiye'nin modern pentatlon dalındaki OLİMPİYATLARA GİDEN İLK ERKEK SPORCUSU..